huangquanhj/HellWorld/README.md

  HellWorld
 ===

-This is a hell world project .
+This is a hell world project.
----

-### when shit hanppened, kill yourself, make the world a better place.
+when shit hanppened, kill yourself, make the world a better place.
-:smile:
+:no_mouth: